eliasvas/keal/README.md

 ### Description
-This is a roguelike game/engine project because I've been working on. </br>
+This is a roguelike game/engine project I've been working on. </br>
 Currently to be cross-platform I use OpenGL ES 3.0 and SDL2 everywhere. </br>
 You can play a somewhat recent version [here](https://ily-gep.itch.io/wasm-demo0) </br>